XiangpengHao/tech_blog/content/posts/pmwcas-update.md

 ![](/img/pmwcas.png)

-I also tried to set a CI to track the performance change by commit history, but failed because it's a premium feature of Azure Pipeline.
+I also tried to set a CI to track the performance change by commit history but failed because it's a premium feature of Azure Pipeline.

-(One of my dream is that every research project should have a CI, to track the { build | test | benchmark }, and automatically plot the performance change over the time.
+(One of my dreams is that every research project should have a CI, to track the { build | test | benchmark }, and automatically plot the performance change over time.
-It not only helps the academia to deliver honest and reproducible results, but also help the researchers to locate the problems.)
+It not only helps the academia to deliver honest and reproducible results but also help the researchers to locate the problems.)

 ### Motivation

-I'm working on improving PMwCAS not just to make my life busier, but want to use PMwCAS to **build things that matters**.
+I'm working on improving PMwCAS not just to make my life busier but want to use PMwCAS to **build things that matter**.

-I started to thinking about persistent memory about one year ago, and witnessed lots of encouraging and frustrating moments in this area.
+I started thinking about persistent memory about one year ago and witnessed lots of encouraging and frustrating moments in this area.
-There're definitely not enough research efforts in making robust and efficient crash-consistent applications, and all existing frameworks are either working on inappropriate abstractions or making wrong assumptions.
+There are definitely not enough research efforts in making robust and efficient crash-consistent applications, and all existing frameworks are either working on inappropriate abstractions or making wrong assumptions.

 Thus I started the [VeryPM](https://github.com/XiangpengHao/VeryPM) project to build the whole persistent memory software (and eventually hardware) infrastructure from scratch.

-The PMwCAS will be one of the most important building blocks in the VeryPM, thus it needs to be correct and efficient.
+The PMwCAS will be one of the essential building blocks in the VeryPM; it thus needs to be correct and efficient.